wheaney/social-freedom/README.md

         * Sort of a Twitter-style account, follow requests don't require acceptance
       * PENDING if neither of the above
         * Add this account ARN to a list somewhere for review on next log-in
-  * Accepting a follow
+  * Accepting a follow request
     * Adds Cognito identity to appropriate IAM group, granting subscribe permissions to SNS topics and read permissions to posts and comments
     * Directly trigger Lambda or publish to known SNS topic in the requesting account
-  * Denying a following
+  * Denying a follow request
     * Directly trigger Lambda or publish to known SNS topic in the requesting account
   * Follow accepted, SNS topic subscription
     * Create subscription for news feed updates (optional, depends on account prefs)